Akshata1992/Python/README.md

 # Python_Programming

-This repo contains practise projects to enhance python programming skills
+This repo contains practise projects worked on to enhance python programming skills